 Purpose: Provide inspectors with guidance on how to differentiate damage caused by contamination resulting from the spraying of chemicals in the interior of the container and recommend action to mitigate the damage being caused to internal components.
-Recommended damage mitigation action is shown on page 8.
+Recommended damage mitigation action and recommendation to establish operational protocols to conduct supplemental off-hire inspections as required are shown on page 8.